Especially for hardcore gamers and professional typists, these factors broadly impact their typing behavior.

-The Enter key placement in both layouts is identical but in my opinion, the ANSI Enter key is more easy to reach and easy to actuate while typing frequently.
+The Enter key placement in both layouts is identical but in my opinion, the ANSI Enter key is easier to reach and easy to actuate while typing frequently.

-I embedded an image illustrating both the layout so you can understand it better and precisely.
+I embedded an image illustrating both the layout so you can understand it better and more precisely.

 2. Left Shift Key

-As far as the Shift key is concerned, It is also the most dominant key on the keyboard and played a vital role in making keyboard ergonomics during typing.
+As far as the Shift key is concerned, It is also the most dominant key on the keyboard and played a vital role in making the keyboard ergonomic during typing.

 In ANSI Layout, both left and right Shift keys are wider and horizontally placed, along with occupying the same size and space means both are exactly the same.